savageblackout/our_restroom/our_restroom_app/README.md

 #Our Restroom
 ![Our Restroom logo](https://i.imgur.com/9DbFG9o.png)

-##One of the most insidious and common forms of harmful policies are a result of misinformation or ignorance to the experience of those personally affected.
+##One of the most insidious and common reasons for harmful policies are misinformation or ignorance to the experience of those personally affected.

 #APPROACH